Walter Lippmann: Career

 Lippmann was a journalist, a media critic and an amateur philosopher who tried to reconcile the tensions between liberty and democracy in a complex and modern world, as in his 1920 book Liberty and the News.
-In 1913, Lippmann, Herbert Croly, and Walter Weyl became the founding editors of The New Republic.
+In 1914, Lippmann, Herbert Croly, and Walter Weyl became the founding editors of The New Republic.

 During World War I, Lippmann was commissioned a captain in the Army on June 28, 1918, and was assigned to the intelligence section of the AEF headquarters in France.
 He was assigned to the staff of Edward M. House in October and attached to the American Commission to negotiate peace in December.
 He returned to the United States in February 1919 and was immediately discharged.

 Through his connection to House, Lippmann became an adviser to Wilson and assisted in the drafting of Wilson's Fourteen Points speech.
 He sharply criticized George Creel, whom the President appointed to head wartime propaganda efforts at the Committee on Public Information.
 While he was prepared to curb his liberal instincts because of the war, saying he had "no doctrinaire belief in free speech," he nonetheless advised Wilson that censorship should "never be entrusted to anyone who is not himself tolerant, nor to anyone who is unacquainted with the long record of folly which is the history of suppression."

 Lippmann examined the coverage of newspapers and saw many inaccuracies and other problems.
 He and Charles Merz, in a 1920 study entitled A Test of the News, stated that The New York Times coverage of the Bolshevik Revolution was biased and inaccurate.
 In addition to his newspaper column "Today and Tomorrow", he wrote several books.

 Lippmann was the first to bring the phrase "Cold War" to a common currency, in his 1947 book by the same name.
+He may also have coined the metaphor about newspaper reporters, " ...‘the fly on the wall,’ seeing all, feeling nothing, utterly detached, utterly objective ...’’.